 How to Successfully Transition into Digital Dental Technology

-Although the transition may be difficult (and expensive) for you and your practice, the investment and downtime required to successfully transition into new digital dental technology is well worth it in the long run.
-Here are the steps you should follow when transitioning your practice into new digital dental technology and how you can do so with as little downtime and stress as possible:
+Although the investment and downtime required to successfully transition into new digital dental technology can be challenging, it’s well worth it in the long run.
+Here are some steps that can aid in a smooth transition.

 1. Let Your Patients Know Early, and Market the Change to Them

 Preparing your patients as soon as possible not only sets the expectation that you are in a transition period, but can also create a sort of “buzz” within your practice about the new patient-centered technology and dental services you may be able to provide as a result of the shift.

 You can start this process by explaining to your patients through email communication or other marketing channels how your practice is keeping up with the future of digital dentistry.
 By preparing your patients for the transition, you’ll spark interest in new technologies that are being incorporated while demonstrating the superior quality of care you can provide.

 You’ll want to discuss with your staff the positive effects your new digital dentistry will have on the success of the practice.
 They should have a basic understanding of the new technologies coming into the practice and have a sense of what digital dentistry will bring to them, your patients, and your practice.